Sunday 3 November 2024

 "THE SHEPHERD'S HUT" - Tim Winton (Aust 2018)

-Jaxie Clackton - even Winton's truly brilliant choice of a name says a bundle, it sounds so edgy and so bloody prickly! - and godknows that's Jaxie!
-He's a 14-15 year old (going on 40) with excesses of angst and attitude, from a dysfunctional home north of Perth somewhere, set in current day, and he's on the run, living off the land and his wits, telling his story in retrospect.
+Jaxie Clackton - even Winton's truly brilliant choice of a name says a bundle, it sounds so edgy and so bloody prickly! (and godknows that's Jaxie! - a 15 year old going on 40 with excesses of angst and attitude) is from a dysfunctional home north of Perth somewhere, and he's on the run, living off the land and his wits, telling his story in retrospect.

-So, if you aspire to write both well and marketable, get hold of a copy and digest it whole.
+And what can I say, if you aspire to write both well and marketably, get hold of a copy and digest it whole.
 It'll do you a world of good!

 Cheers....